In Conversation: Lucas Maassen & Margriet Craens

 What’s the best piece of advice you’ve received about art?

 LM: My teacher Ari once said, “That’s nice, but it’s ugly… but you are ugly.”
 It taught me beauty is subjective, and you decide what’s good.
-He also told me, “The dog will give you structure,” when we got our dog.
+He also told me that getting a dog would give me structure.
 That was more life advice, but art is life.